Can the landlord enter my rental home without my consent?

 If you’re home, and you don’t want the landlord to come in, you can always lock the door with the keyless deadbolt that every landlord has to provide to tenants.
 Of course, it is good to try and get along with your landlord if possible, so if a landlord wants entry, you should try to work something out if you can.

-How will I know if my landlord came into my home?
+How will I know if my landlord entered my home?